sakai-mirror/melete/readme/readme_upgrade.txt

 	** SKIP this step if you will run Melete with Sakai 2.4.**

-	If you are using Sakai 2.3, you need to execute a patch that enables Sakai 2.3 to run with Melete 2.5.1.
+	If you are using Sakai 2.3, you need to execute a patch that enables Sakai 2.3 to run with Melete 2.6.
 The patch is at /patch/meletepatchsak23.sh.

-	Instructions for running the path are in /patch/patch-SAK2.3_for_melete.txt.
+	Instructions for running the patch are in /patch/patch-SAK2.3_for_melete.txt.

    b.
 Sakai 2.4.x Patch Instructions
 	** SKIP this step if you will run Melete with Sakai 2.3.**

-	If you are using Sakai 2.4, you need to execute a patch that enables Sakai 2.4 to run with Melete 2.5.1.
+	If you are using Sakai 2.4, you need to execute a patch that enables Sakai 2.4 to run with Melete 2.6.
 The patch is at /patch/meletepatchsak24.sh.

-	Instructions for running the path are in /patch/patch-SAK2.4_for_melete.txt.
+	Instructions for running the patch are in /patch/patch-SAK2.4_for_melete.txt.

 	NOTE: No patch is needed for Sakai 2.5